EnhancedRadioDevices/RF-Power-Meter/README.md

 This repository contains the source code to be compiled with AVR-GCC, and uploaded to the device via ATMEL's FLIP programmer or the dfu-programmer utility.

-## Supported Commands
-### HELP
-The 'HELP' command will print a short message referencing the project page containing documentation.

 ## Drivers
 The Power Meter board is automatically recognized as a USB serial device under OSX and Linux, however, windows requires a driver to associate the device with the built in USB serial device drivers.